4math2379/PointOfChainInterest/README.md

 When users accept the Smart contract, if he hold some ERC720 Tokens they can marked a Point Of Interest (POI).
 The marked action will be hashed and publish in the IPFS network.

-By this action, users will only share their datas of the location , their ETH address and the hash of the transaction.
+By this action, users will only share their data of the location , their ETH address and the hash of the transaction.

-The value for potential users are to share  **anonimously** their interest on the map and the objective is to share an  action for the envionnement.
+The value for potential users are to share  **anonimously** their interest on the map and the objective is to share an  action for the environnement.

 ## The Eco or Green actions 📗 :green_apple: